vmware-tanzu/secrets-manager/docs/_pages/0280-roadmap.md

 **Jun 20, 2024 - Jul 17, 2024**

-This iteration is about improving **VSecM Sentinel** to ingest different kinds of secrets, including very long secrets from a stdin pipe.
-This will be a feature-focused iteration.
+This iteration is again about increasing coverage.
+We will focus on unit tests.

 [Here is a list of issues that are candidate for VSecM vHydra](https://github.com/vmware-tanzu/secrets-manager/issues?q=+label%3Av0.28.0-candidate+).